 University of Maryland School of Medicine

-“As a recipient of the 2012-2013 National Kidney Foundation (NKF) of Maryland’s Professional Development Award, I can attest to the benefit of participation in the research activities afforded by the NKF of Maryland.
+“As a recipient of the 2012-2013 National Kidney Foundation (NKF) Serving Maryland & Delaware’s Professional Development Award, I can attest to the benefit of participation in the research activities afforded by the NKF Serving Maryland & Delaware.

 My project evaluated the association of urinary enzyme abnormalities with medication errors in individuals with chronic kidney disease (CKD).
 Results of this analysis were varied; a statistically significant association was noted between known nephrotoxic medications and abnormal urinary enzymes, but an association with abnormal urinary enzymes was also noted between a non-nephrotoxic class of medications.
 As a result, the conclusions to be drawn from this analysis were mixed and somewhat difficult to interpret.
 Consequently, these findings have incited collaborators to further investigate these results in a broader cohort of individuals.
 These proceedings are ongoing.

 As a result of my participation in these study activities, I have been able to collaborate with nationally recognized researchers with similar research interests, and am involved in validating these findings in two broader cohorts of individuals with CKD.
 I gained valuable expertise in data collection, data analysis, presentation skills, and multidisciplinary collaboration.
 I am now the recipient of an NIH NIDDK K23 Career Development Award in the area of patient safety, which directly aligns with the themes of my NKF Serving Maryland & Delaware’s Professional Development Award.”

 Assistant Professor of Medicine, Duke University School of Medicine